Tokashiki Island

 Getting around

-Tokashiki Island is about nine kilometers long and three kilometers wide, with two main villages: Tokashiki in the northeast and Aharen in the southwest.
+Tokashiki Island is approximately nine kilometers long and three kilometers wide, with two main villages: Tokashiki in the northeast and Aharen in the southwest.

-There is a local bus that runs infrequently between the two villages, taking about 15 minutes for 400 yen, with departures coordinated to the ferry schedule.
-You can also arrange a pickup service with your accommodation or tour company.
-Renting a car, moped, or bicycle is possible at Tokashiki Port, and for those who enjoy walking, it takes about 60-80 minutes to walk between the villages, though the terrain is hilly.
+A local bus runs infrequently between the two villages, taking about 15 minutes and costing 400 yen.
+Departures are generally timed to match the ferry schedule.
+Alternatively, many accommodations and tour companies offer pickup services.
+You can also rent a car, moped, or bicycle at Tokashiki Port.
+For those who enjoy walking, the journey between the villages takes about 60 to 80 minutes on foot—though the terrain is hilly.

 Attractions